How to Become an Event Planner with No Prior Experience

 Clients are trusting you with a significant investment, and they’re giving you an incredible amount of responsibility.

 Radiate self-reliance and poise when interviewing for the job.
-Who would you want handling your event?
+Who would you want to handle your event?

-Someone doing a job or someone confidently doing their job?
+Someone doing a job or someone confidently does their job?